Highpoint2000/webserver-scanner/README.md

 The following variables can be changed in the configPlugin.json:

-    Autoscan_PE5PVB_Mode: false,	// Set to "true" if ESP32 with PE5PVB firmware is being used and you want to use the auto scan mode of the firmware
+    Autoscan_PE5PVB_Mode: false,	// Set to 'true' if ESP32 with PE5PVB firmware is being used and you want to use the auto scan mode of the firmware
     Search_PE5PVB_Mode: false, 	// Set to "true" if ESP32 with PE5PVB firmware is being used and you want to use the search mode of the firmware
-    StartAutoScan: 'off', 		// Set to "off/on/auto" (on - starts with webserver, auto - starts scanning after 10 s when no user is connected)
+    StartAutoScan: 'off', 		// Set to 'off/on/auto' (on - starts with webserver, auto - starts scanning after 10 s when no user is connected)
-    AntennaSwitch: 'off', 		// Set to "off/on" for automatic switching with more than 1 antenna at the upper band limit
+    AntennaSwitch: 'off', 		// Set to 'off/on' for automatic switching with more than 1 antenna at the upper band limit

     defaultSensitivityValue: 30, 	// Value in dBf/dBµV: 5,10,15,20,25,30,35,40,45,50,55,60 | in dBm: -115,-110,-105,-100,-95,-90,-85,-80,-75,-70,-65,-60 | in PE5PVB_Mode: 1,5,10,15,20,25,30
     defaultScanHoldTime: 7, 	// Value in s: 1,3,5,7,10,15,20,30 / Only valid for Autoscan_PE5PVB_Mode = false
-    defaultScannerMode: 'normal', 	//Set the startmode: "normal", "blacklist", or "whitelist" / Only valid for PE5PVB_Mode = false
+    defaultScannerMode: 'normal', 	//Set the startmode: 'normal', 'blacklist', or 'whitelist' / Only valid for PE5PVB_Mode = false

 	  /// LOGGER OPTIONS ////

-    FilteredLog: true, 		// Set to "true" or "false" for filtered data logging
+    FilteredLog: true, 		// Set to 'true' or 'false' for filtered data logging
-    RAWLog: false, 			// Set to "true" or "false" for RAW data logging
+    RAWLog: false, 			// Set to 'true' or 'false' for RAW data logging
-    OnlyFirstLog: false, 		// For only first seen logging, set each station found to “true” or "false"
+    OnlyFirstLog: false, 		// For only first seen logging, set each station found to 'true' or 'false'
-    UTCtime: true, 			// Set to "true" for logging with UTC Time
+    UTCtime: true, 			// Set to 'true' for logging with UTC Time
-    EnableBlacklist: false,		// Enable Blacklist, set it "true" or "false"
+    EnableBlacklist: false,		// Enable Blacklist, set it 'true' or 'false'
-    EnableWhitelist: false,		// Enable Whitelist, set it "true" or "false"
+    EnableWhitelist: false,		// Enable Whitelist, set it 'true' or 'false'
     scanIntervalTime: 500,		// Set the waiting time for the scanner here.
 (Default: 500 ms) A higher value increases the detection rate, but slows down the scanner!
 	scanBandwith: 0          	// Set the bandwidth for the scanning process here (default = 0 [auto]).
 Possible values ​​are 56000, 64000, 72000, 84000, 97000, 114000, 133000, 151000, 184000, 200000, 217000, 236000, 254000, 287000, 311000

 	  /// FMLIST LOGGING OPTIONS ////

-    FMLIST_OM_ID: '', 		// To use the logbook function, please enter your OM ID here, for example: FMLIST_OM_ID: "1234" - this is only necessary if no OMID is entered under FMLIST INTEGRATION on the web server
+    FMLIST_OM_ID: '', 		// To use the logbook function, please enter your OM ID here, for example: FMLIST_OM_ID: '1234' - this is only necessary if no OMID is entered under FMLIST INTEGRATION on the web server
     FMLIST_Autolog: 'off',		// Setting the FMLIST autolog function.
-Set it to “off” to deactivate the function, “on” to log everything and “auto” if you only want to log in scanning mode (autoscan or background scan)
+Set it to 'off' to deactivate the function, “on” to log everything and 'auto' if you only want to log in scanning mode (autoscan or background scan)
     FMLIST_MinDistance: 200,	// set the minimum distance in km for an FMLIST log entry here (default: 200, minimum 150)
     FMLIST_MaxDistance: 2000,  	// set the maximum distance in km for an FMLIST log entry here (default: 2000, minimum 151)
     FMLIST_LogInterval: 60    	// Specify here in minutes when a log entry can be sent again (default: 60, minimum 60)
-    FMLIST_CanLogServer: ''	// Activates a central server to manage log repetitions (e.g. "127.0.0.1:2000", default is "")
+    FMLIST_CanLogServer: ''	// Activates a central server to manage log repetitions (e.g. '127.0.0.1:2000', default is '')

 ## Important notes: